cl91/NeptuneOS/docs/Developer-Guide.md

 Minidrivers: miniclass and miniport drivers

+Class and filter drivers are loaded in two places: once as a standalone driver in their own address space, and for each port driver to which the class/filter driver is attached, the `.sys` image file of the class/driver object is also loaded in the port driver's address space.
+During driver initialization, the `DriverEntry` of the class/filter driver is called once the port driver's `DriverEntry` returns `STATUS_SUCCESS`.
+The class/filter driver running inside the port driver process will process IRPs directed at its device objects in the same process as the port driver.
+This is done so that passing an IRP from, for instance, the hard disk class driver to the underlying port driver does not incur any performance penalties due to context switches.
+If the class/filter driver creates or manages global resources, it should do so in the standalone, singleton driver process.
+The routine `IoIsSingletonMode` returns `TRUE` if the driver image is loaded in their standalone address space.

+The `AddDevice` routine of the class or filter driver should use the `IoIsSingletonMode` routine to indicate to the NT Executive whether it wishes to process the IO in its own standalone process (ie. the singleton mode) or in the driver process of the function driver.
+In the former case, the `AddDevice` routine should do nothing and return `STATUS_SUCCESS` if `IoIsSingletonMode` returns `FALSE`.
+In the latter case, it should do so when `IoIsSingletonMode` returns `TRUE`.
+Failure to do so will lead to two device objects being registered for one physical device object, one in the standalone process, one in the function driver process.
+Although the system does not explicitly forbid this, it is generally considered an anti-pattern to do so.

 ### File System Drivers

 Due to the fact that file system drivers run in their separate processes, significant